Skip to main content

 5. Replenish the petty cash box

-Top up the petty cash box regularly to maintain its effectiveness.
+Top up the cash box regularly to maintain its effectiveness.

 You should also establish a process for submitting reimbursement claims and ensure that all required supporting documents are provided.